gontluc/portfolio-nextjs/README.md

 - see if next loading img appears when project is deployed

-- put new project imgs and optimize them
+- put new project imgs (and links to live and code) and optimize them

 - test phone and my laptop